Patagonia Rebelde: Filmography

-The 1974 film La Patagonia rebelde directed by Héctor Olivera and scripted by Osvaldo Bayer recreates that massacre.
-It was first censored by then President Juan Domingo Perón and then finally approved on June 12 of that year by his decision.
-After Perón's death it was censored, once again, on October 12 by the government of Isabel Perón.
+The 1974 film "La Patagonia rebelde" directed by Héctor Olivera and scripted by Osvaldo Bayer recreates that massacre.
+It was first censored by then President Juan Domingo Perón and then finally approved on 12 June of that year by his decision.
+After Perón's death it was censored, once again, on 12 October by the government of Isabel Perón.
 The movie could only be shown with the return of formal democracy in 1984.
 The film won the award "Oso de Plata" at the Berlinale in 1974.

-In 1996 the film "Flores amarillas en la ventana" directed by Victor Jorge Ruiz, was released.
+In 1996 the film "Flores amarillas en la ventana" (Yellow flowers on the window) directed by Victor Jorge Ruiz, was released.
 It recreates some of the events of 1921 that have left a trace in the landscape and the collective memory of the Patagonian population, with some semi-destroyed monuments and commemorative murals.